 Pryguny borrowed songs from neighboring faiths and adapted folk songs for spiritual jumping and spiritual whirling and dancing.
 Pryguny share many traits with Methodist Jumpers organized in Wales in the mid-1700s — borrowing pagan folk songs, loud singing, raising hands, spiritual dancing and jumping — similar to some charismatic Pentecostals.
 Charismatic Christianity appears to have been transmitted from Europe to Spiritual Christians by German sectarians resettled in South Ukraine in the early 1800s and earlier by various Europeans who worked in Russia.
 About 2005, the first exclusively Prygun songbook and prayer book were published in Stavropol'skii krai, Russian Federation, with no Dukh-i zhiznik songs.
 Song 181 (Sionskii pessennik) describes the Prygun holidays.

 Dukh-i-zhizniki are transformed Pryguny who sing and read from many books: the Russian Bible with Apocrypha, Dukh i zhizn' (intended to replace the New Testament) and their own prayer books and song books.
 They are the only faith in the world which uses the Dukh i zhizn'.
 They display much more jumping, prophesy, and shout-singing than their predecessor Pryguny.
 Dukh-i-zhniki song books evolved through several editions which collectively show over 1200 songs and verses, retaining many songs from the Molokane and Pryguny, many borrowed while in Russia from German Protestants, some composed in America and Australia with Western folk melodies.
-Though the published collection is large, the repertoire actively sung is about one-fourth, with most congregations unable to sing more than 100.
-Many congregations prefer songs composed by diaspora Dukh-i-zhizniki, especially fast songs with mystical words to induce jumping.
+Though the published collection is large, the repertoire actively sung is about one-fourth, with most congregations unable to sing more than 100 songs.
+Many congregations prefer songs composed by diaspora Dukh-i-zhizniki, especially fast songs with mystical words and Western melodies conducive to jumping.

 * Most adapted from Russian folk songs and borrowed from German Protestants.Molokane, Pryguny, and Dukh-i-zhizniki can most easily be differentiated by their religious holidays.